seregazhuk/seregazhuk.github.io_old/_posts/2017-06-06-phpreact-event-loop.md

 $loop->run();
 {% endhighlight %}

-In the snippet above the periodic timeout will be executed only first 5 seconds, after that, it will be detached from the event loop.
+In the snippet above the periodic timer will be executed only first 5 seconds, after that, it will be detached from the event loop.
 In the situations when we don't know exactly if the timer is running or not we can use `isTimerActive(TimerInterface $timer)` method on the event object:

 {% highlight php %}
 <?php